 We’re super proud of our Trustpilot rating, but don’t just take it from us.
 See why millions of others love booking their flights through Alternative Airlines

 Pinnacle Airlines has rebranded as Endeavor Air.
-But, don't worry, you can still search for flights Endeavor Air and the airline that airlines that it flies on behalf of at Alternative Airlines.
+But, don't worry, you can still search for flights with Endeavor Air and the airlines that it flies on behalf of at Alternative Airlines.